 Cement your knowledge of the written language with some Armenian reading material.

-An original story about a boy with a misplaced wolf, Sleep Tight, Little Wolf has been translated into numerous languages.
+An original story about a boy with a misplaced wolf, Sleep Tight, Little Wolf by Ulrich Renz has been translated into numerous languages.
 It’s available as a paperback or an ebook, with access to an MP3 audiobook version.

 Svetlana Bagdasaryan’s series, My Grandma’s Tales, includes illustrated fairy tales from around the world, such as Puss in Boots, The Little Mermaid, The Bremen Town Musicians, and Rapunzel.